wp-plugins/si-contact-form/readme.txt

  * Supports sending mail to multiple departments.[See FAQ](http://www.fastsecurecontactform.com/tip-form-preview)
  * Optional - redirect to any URL after message sent.
  * Optional - posted data can be sent as a query string on the redirect URL.
 [See faq](http://www.fastsecurecontactform.com/sending-data-by-query-string)
- * Optional - autoresponder E-mail message.[See FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)
+ * Optional - confirmation E-mail message.[See FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)
  * Valid coding for HTML, XHTML, HTML STRICT, Section 508, and WAI Accessibility.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.